 Be Aware of Hunting Season Dates in Your State

 It seems like it’s always open season for one species or another, but the most popular hunting season across the country is definitely deer season.
-In the northeastern United States, deer season takes place throughout November, but it might be different where you live.
+Where I live, in the northeastern United States, deer season takes place throughout November, but it might be different where you live.
 I was hoping to find a link to a site that provides hunting season dates across the country, but I don’t think such a thing exists.
 Before you head out on your autumn hike, I recommend doing a quick internet search for “hunting season dates in (your state).”
-I still write important hunting season dates on my calendar.
-I may not stay out of the woods during hunting season, but knowing when people with guns are in the forest with me is always helpful.
+I still write important hunting season dates on my calendar to avoid unpleasant surprises while hiking.
+Instead of refraining from hiking during hunting season, I make sure I’m aware of important hunting season dates so I can be proactive.

-If you’re still feeling uncomfortable about sharing the fields and forests with hunters, it’s not too hard to find places where hunting is forbidden.
+If you’re feeling uncomfortable about sharing the fields and forests with hunters, it’s not too hard to find places where hunting is forbidden.
 Town and city parks, conservation areas, and national parks cater more to hikers, and with few exceptions, you won’t find hunters in these areas.
-Steer clear of national forest trails and wildlife management areas, as well as trails that cross private property.
+If you want to avoid hunters altogether, steer clear of national forest trails and wildlife management areas, as well as trails that cross private property.
 Where to Hunt is a website dedicated to helping hunters find permitting info and locations to hunt in every state.
-By default, it’s also a great resource for hikers who want to avoid hunters during hunting season.
+By default, it’s also a great resource for regular folks who want to avoid hunters during hunting season.
 Knowledge is power, my friends!

-Make a fall fashion statement and sport your blaze orange hat, vest, and coat.
+You can keep yourself safe and make a fall fashion statement by sporting your blaze orange hat, vest, and coat during hunting season.
 If you are hiking during hunting season, this is really your best line of defense.
 Seriously!
 Bright orange is not exactly my color, but a few years ago I watched the video below and was totally convinced that it was the safest way to hike.
 The video was created for hunters, but it really helped me realize how important being seen is!
 If you don’t have blaze orange attire, bright red or another bright color is better than nothing.
 Please do not hike during hunting season in brown, grey, or green — you’re just asking for trouble.

-My dog is my all-time favorite hiking companion, but hiking with dogs during hunting season can be risky.
+My dog is my all-time favorite hiking companion, but hiking with dogs during hunting season can be quite risky, especially if they hike off-leash.
 No matter how well behaved your dog is, please keep him on a leash during hunting season.
 In many states, dogs who chase deer can be legally shot, and dogs are much more likely to be accidentally shot than people are.
 I also recommend dressing your pup up in blaze orange when you hike.
 Now you’ll both be safe, and you’ll match!

 As much as I love tiptoeing through the woods looking for birds and other wildlife, when hiking during hunting season, it’s better call attention to yourself.
 I spend a lot of time talking to my dog in the woods during hunting season.
 Sometimes he even talks back.
 I’ve also been known to whistle, but I never sing (that would be mean).
-If you don’t want to talk to yourself or your dog, how about rounding up some of your rowdiest friends for an autumn hike?
+If you don’t want to talk to yourself or your dog while hiking in hunting season, how about rounding up some of your rowdiest friends for an autumn hike?
 Hunters may not appreciate your revelry, but at least everyone will stay safe.

 Stay Out of the Woods When Deer and Hunters are Most Active